CarterPape/CarterPape.github.io/the-blog/_posts/2020-06-15-moabtimes-com-wins-first.md

 One of the best examples of clean, ad-free, distraction-free (besides the unfortunate pop-up it has about its newsletter) web design that I have found from a digital news site is from [ProPublica](https://www.propublica.org).

-As a nonprofit with a solid base of donations and foundation dollars, the publication doesn't use any advertising from what I have seen, getting at one of the key challenges that faces news publications: The business model.
+As a nonprofit with a solid base of donations and foundation dollars, the publication doesn't use any advertising from what I have seen, getting at one of the key challenges that faces news publications: the business model.

-Solving this business problem has meant that ProPublica is free to do pretty much whatever it wants with its web design — no ads, few distractions: just the good stuff.
-That really becomes apparent browsing around the site.
+Solving this revenue problem has meant that ProPublica is free to do pretty much whatever it wants with its web design — no ads, few distractions: just the good stuff.
+That really becomes apparent browsing around the site (again, with the nagging exception of the newsletter popup).

 ## Its pages were small and fast.
 {:#fast}